Shiv162003/Braille_vision/README.md

 # Braille Vision: Revolutionizing Braille Learning

-Welcome to Braille Vision, a groundbreaking project aimed at transforming the way we approach Braille learning.
 Our mission is to empower individuals with visual impairments by leveraging cutting-edge image processing and deep learning techniques.
 With Braille Vision, learning Braille becomes not only accessible but also affordable and highly programmable.

 ## What is Braille Vision?